With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePeacehealth Ketchikan Medical Center is a mental health clinic in Ketchikan Gateway, Alaska, located at 3100 Tongass Avenue, 99901 zip code.
-Peacehealth Ketchikan Medical Center offers outpatient treatment, residential treatment and hospital inpatient treatment.
-Peacehealth Ketchikan Medical Center provides trauma therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents, young adults and adults.
+Peacehealth Ketchikan Medical Center offers telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
+Peacehealth Ketchikan Medical Center provides individual psychotherapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
 Some other services provided by Peacehealth Ketchikan Medical Center include integrated primary care services.

 Learn MoreHill House is a mental health clinic in Ketchikan Gateway, AK, located at 606 Hill Road, 99901.
-Hill House provides residential treatment, outpatient treatment and telemedicine/telehealth.
-Hill House offers dialectical behavior therapy, trauma therapy and couples/family therapy to children / adolescents.
+Hill House provides outpatient treatment, residential treatment and telemedicine/telehealth.
+Hill House offers individual psychotherapy, group therapy and psychotropic medication to children / adolescents.
 Hill House also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services offered at Hill House include diet and exercise counseling, legal advocacy and suicide prevention services.
+Additional services offered at Hill House include suicide prevention services, supported employment and therapeutic foster care.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.